Haemodialysis and peritoneal dialysis are two types of dialysis carried out in different ways.

 At the start of the session, your blood pressure, skin temperature and pulse will be measured.
 If you decide to have dialysis at home, you will be trained to take these measurements yourself.

 Two thin needles will be inserted into your AV fistula or graft and taped into place.
-One needle will slowly remove blood and transfer it to a machine known as a dialyser or dialysis machine.
-The dialysis machine contains a series of membranes that act as filters and a special liquid called dialysate.
+One needle will slowly remove blood and transfer it to a machine called a dialyser or dialysis machine.
+The dialysis machine is made up of a series of membranes that act as filters and a special liquid called dialysate.

 During your dialysis sessions, you will sit or lie on a couch, recliner or bed.
 You will be able to read, listen to music, use your mobile phone or sleep.
 Children who have haemodialysis often find that playing on a mobile games console is an enjoyable way to pass the time.

-Haemodialysis is not painful, although some people experience symptoms of nausea, dizziness and muscle cramps during dialysis.
-This is due to the rapid changes in blood fluid levels that occur during dialysis.
+Haemodialysis is not painful, but some people experience symptoms of nausea, dizziness and muscle cramps during the procedure.
+This is caused by the rapid changes in blood fluid levels that occur during dialysis.

-After the dialysis session has been completed, the needles are removed and a plaster is applied to prevent bleeding.
+After the dialysis session, the needles are removed and a plaster is applied to prevent bleeding.

 Haemodialysis and fluid intake